Employment Based Petitions

 If you are currently outside the United States, you will instead need to complete “consular processing.”
 This will involve completing paperwork and meeting with immigration officials at your home country’s U.S. embassy or consular office.
 At the conclusion of this process, you will receive authorization to travel to the United States, and a physical green card will be mailed to your U.S. address at a later date.

-Our Bethesda employment-based green card lawyers can assist you with both adjustments of status and consular processing.
+Our employment-based green card lawyers can assist you with both adjustments of status and consular processing.
 Our team at Herischi & Associates can help you prepare all necessary paperwork and will work to secure your visa as quickly and painlessly as possible.

 If you have an offer of employment in the U.S. but do not know what to do next, call (301) 710-9600 or contact us online.
 Same-day appointments are available.